 - In a larger bowl, whisk together almond flour, Parmesan, garlic powder, salt and pepper.

-- In a large skillet, heat 1 to 2 tbsp butter or oil over medium heat.
+- In a large skillet, heat 1 to 2 tablespoon butter or oil over medium heat.

 - Dip each slice of eggplant in egg, shaking off excess, then dredge in almond flour mixture and shake off excess.